 - An Introduction to Shooting 4K Video

-In this short video tutorial, Neal Walters from the Canon Collective explains how to set up your camera for 4K video shooting.
+In this short video tutorial, we explain everything you need to know to set up your camera for 4K video shooting.
 Whether you’re just starting out in the world of videography or a seasoned creative looking to step up your movie making skills, this is everything you need to get started.

 1. Select PAL in Your video System Menu

 Navigate your way to the Settings menu and then the third yellow menu.
 In the Video System drop down you can choose between PAL or NTSC.
 If you’re in Australia then you’ll want to make sure you are shooting in PAL.
 This will give you full access to your camera’s range of 4K video shooting features.

 2. Select MOV and 4K in Your Movie Recording Quality Menu

 In the fourth red menu, you will find the Movie Recording Quality settings where you can choose between MOV/MP4.
 Be sure to select MOV then go into the Movie Rec.
 Size section to choose 4K shooting.

 Many Canon cameras offer 4K video shooting at 24 or 25 fps (frames per second), which is the perfect frame rate for getting that filmic look.
 If however, you would like to slow down your footage in post-production, you will need to shoot your video footage at a frame rate of 50 or 60 fps.
 On most cameras, these frame rates are only available at FHD quality (full high definition).
 If you want to shoot 4K video footage at 60fps then consider investing in a pro-level camera model such as the EOS 1D X Mark II.

 What Exactly is 4K Video?